11D Supergravity and Hidden Symmetries: Maximal supergravity in and dimensions

 with constant $\zeta$.
 In general spacetime dimension $D$, this so-called {\em trombone symmetry} is not a symmetry of the action but rescales the Lagrangian as

-It still plays an important role, e.g.\ among the spectrum-generating symmetries for the fundamental BPS solutions~\cite{Cremmer:1997xj}.
-The trombone symmetry is present in all two-derivative supergravity theories, but is in general broken by higher order corrections.
+It still plays an important role, e.g., among the spectrum-generating symmetries for the fundamental BPS solutions~\cite{Cremmer:1997xj}.
+The trombone symmetry is present in all two-derivative supergravity theories, but is in general broken by higher-order corrections.